pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

 ## Mocking Pyth

 [MockPyth](./mock.rs) is a mock contract you can use and deploy locally to mock Pyth contract behavior.
 To set and update price feeds you should call `updatePriceFeeds` and provide an array of encoded price feeds  as its argument.
-You can create encoded price feeds either by calling `create_price_feed_update_data` function in the mock contract, That functions also exist in the function file.
+You can create encoded price feeds by calling `create_price_feed_update_data` function in the mock contract, That functions also exist in the function file.

 ### Releases